 2. Saint Basil’s Cathedral

 Saint Basil’s Cathedral is one of the best-recognizable and most famous churches in the world.
 Its remarkable architectural style with its magnificent domes has become one of the ultimate symbols of Russia.
-It used to be a Christian church that was built between 1555 and 1561 by Ivan the Terrible and is located in the Red Square in Moscow.
+It used to be a Christian church that was built between 1555 and 1561 by Ivan the Terrible and is one of the 12 buildings located in the Red Square in Moscow.

 3. Lake Baikal